israelopeters/rti-reviews-android/README.md

 ## User Interface + Features

+### Welcome Screen
+Shows highlights of the app and provides options to sign up or log in

 ### Sign-up / Login Screen
 Allows the user to sign up by entering basic details or login using their Google account